AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/formdata.md

     ![Form Data Step 1](../assets/FormData_1.png)

-1. Open one for the form files in Acrobat DC and select **Prepare Form** from the Tools center or pane.
+1. Open one for the form files in Acrobat DC and select **[!UICONTROL Prepare Form]** from the Tools center or pane.

     ![Form Data Step 2](../assets/FormData_2.png)

-1. In the right pane, select **More, Merge Data Files into Spreadsheet**.
+1. In the right pane, select **[!UICONTROL More, Merge Data Files into Spreadsheet]**.

     ![Form Data Step 3](../assets/FormData_3.png)

-1. Select the folder you created with the form responses and Acrobat will extract the data from each and create a spreadsheet of all the data.
+1. Select the folder you created with the form responses.

     ![Form Data Step 4](../assets/FormData_4.png)

+    Acrobat extract the data from each and create a spreadsheet of all the data.

 Click to download a *PDF of the Working with form data* tutorial.